KALYANKUMAR13/project-containization/monitoring/git-commads.md

 To commit
 ```
-git commit -m "Commit message:
+git commit -m "Commit message"
 ```

-To have history of commits and its message, commidId, date and time
+To have history of commits and their message, commitId, date, and time
 ```
 git log
 ```